troyyoungblood/20210127Homework_TDY/README.md

 <img src="/images_for_github/act_stat_min_max_avg.PNG" width = "425">

 A query was then created to collect data for the most recent 12 months for the most active station.
 The data was then converted to a dataframe and presented in a histogram with 12 bins.
+That data was then presented in a histogram.

 <img src="/images_for_github/station_temp_data.PNG" width = "425">